swansontec/rfc4648.js/readme.md

     codec.stringify([220, 10], myEncoding) // '670050=='
     codec.parse('670050', myEncoding, { loose: true }) // [ 220, 10 ]

 The `encoding` structure should have two members, a `chars` member giving the alphabet and a `bits` member giving the bits per character.
-The `codec.parse` method will extend this with a third member, `codes`, the first time it's called.
+The `codec.parse` function will extend this with a third member, `codes`, the first time it's called.
 The `codes` member is a lookup table mapping from characters back to numbers.